 Small blood vessels become stuck in a wide open position.
 This makes them more visible.
 It is not always clear why this happens.
 Some may have related conditions, such as rosacea.

-It is most common in women and people aged 40 years and older.
-There may also be an increased chance in those with a family history.
+This problem is more common in women and people who are 40 years of age and older.
+The risk may also be higher in people who have other family members with this problem.

 Symptoms are red lines under the skin that:

 - May appear in a lacy pattern

 - Can appear anywhere on the body, but are most common on the face, nose, and legs

 - Are often painless

 You will be asked about your symptoms and health history.
 A physical exam will be done.
 This is often enough to make the diagnosis.

 Treatment is not always needed.
 This problem rarely causes health concerns.
 However, some may not like how they look.